peiffer-innovations/json_dynamic_widget_plugin_ionicons/README.md

 ## Introduction

-Plugin to the [JSON Dynamic Widget](https://peiffer-innovations.github.io/json_dynamic_widget) to provide named support for Material Icons.
+Plugin to the [JSON Dynamic Widget](https://peiffer-innovations.github.io/json_dynamic_widget) to provide named support for [Ionicons](https://ionicons.com/) using the [ionicons](https://pub.dev/packages/ionicons) library as the base.

 ## Using the Plugin